TheFoundryVisionmongers/nuke-ML-server/README.md

 The plug-in works as follows:
 - The Nuke node can connect to a server given an ip address and port,
 - The Python server responds with the list of available Deep Learning (DL) models and options,
-- The Nuke node displays the models in an enumeration node, from which the user can choose,
+- The Nuke node displays the models in an enumeration knob, from which the user can choose,
 - On every renderStripe call, the current image and model options are sent from the Nuke node to the server,
 - The server does an inference on the image using the chosen model/options.
 This inference can be an actual inference operation of a deep learning model, or just some other image processing code,
 - The resulting image is sent back to the Nuke node.